 PRR one of a kind DD2 5800

-PRR M1a somewhere in Maryland?
-Date and place unknown.
+PRR M1a possible in PA near Duncannon on the Middle Division.
+Date and place unknown?

 PRR Numbering schemes -